DSR-RHIT/me447-visualizing-data/cm/week-04_assignments.md

 Portfolio progress.
 By the end of the week you should be able to

+-   Begin looking for graphical lies to redesign
+-   Developing your data and table for D4 Tables
 -   Revise earlier graphs and critiques based on the roundtable discussions
 -   Revise the citations used based on the assigned readings